 - Military personnel

-Accordingly, 32 CFR part 199 is proposed to be amended as follows:
+Accordingly, 32 CFR part 199 is amended as follows:

 Start Amendment Part